 I've always valued my clients’ expectations for professionalism and positive outcomes out of the treatment, helping them to overcome any obstacles during the therapy in order to find a solution to their difficulties.
 The main purpose for me as a practitioner is to help my clients not only feel better at the end of the therapy journey, but get better.

 What is CBT?

 CBT is currently one of the most used forms of therapy that has been proven through many research studies to be very effective in treating most of the emotional and mental health disorders.
-CBT is a recommended treatment by National Institute for Health and Clinical Excellence (NICE), which is a body that regulates the medical and psycological treatments for most of physical and mental disorders.
+CBT is a widely recommended treatment by National Institute for Health and Clinical Excellence (NICE), which is a body that regulates the medical and psychological treatments for most of physical and mental health disorders.

 CBT states that the way we feel and behave is caused by the way we think, and not by the negative life events themselves.
 The therapy will be focused on identifying the negative emotions (i.e. anxiety, depression, anger, hate) and unhelpful behaviours (i.e. aggression, avoidance, running away, drug use, isolation, withdrawal from social life), and the underlying unhelpful thinking (i.e. catastrophizing, all or nothing thinking, overgeneralisation, self-blame) that might cause the negative emotions and unhelpful behaviours.
 In the sessions we will aim to challenge and change the unhelpful, rigid pattern of thinking that cause the negative emotions and you will be introduced to different behavioural skills in order to live a more meaningful life and cope better with stressful life situations.

 The sessions are collaborative and focused on working towards your goals and needs for therapy.
 You will be guided in how to practice the learnt techniques in your day to day life.
 The therapy is directive and it offers you the most efficient techniques for your problems, so that you get better rather than just feeling better after a session of therapy.